-The term “saltwater fishing”, is simply used to describe any type of fishing pursuit that takes part in coastal fisheries, where saltwater is present.
-However, saltwater fishing itself can be categorized into several individual pursuits, all of which differ from each other in context.
+The term “saltwater fishing” is used to describe any fishing pursuit that takes part in coastal fisheries where saltwater is present.
+However, saltwater fishing can be categorized into several individual pursuits, all of which differ in context.

 The following are several of the most popular forms of saltwater fishing.

-Surf fishing is conducted from the beach, or while wading the surf a short distance from the shoreline.
-This type of fishing is a favorite of beginning and experienced anglers alike, as many different species of fish can be caught in this manner.
+Surf fishing is conducted from the beach or while wading the surf a short distance from the shoreline.
+This type of fishing is a favorite of beginning and experienced anglers alike, as you can catch many different fish species in this manner.

-Bay fishing is another form of saltwater fishing, which is quite popular with anglers who live in close proximity to the coast.
-This type of fishing involves working reefs and other forms of structure found within secluded coastal bays, in hopes of enticing the abundant fish that reside in such locations.
+Bay fishing is another form of saltwater fishing, which is quite popular with anglers near the coast.
+This type of fishing involves working reefs and other forms of structure found within secluded coastal bays to entice the abundant fish that reside in such locations.

-Most bay fishermen utilize spinning reels and heavy-action rods, which typically range from 6-8 feet in length.
-Jigs and spoons are among the most popular lures used by bay fishermen, though cut bait can also be very effective.
+Most bay fishers utilize spinning reels and heavy-action rods, typically ranging from 6-8 feet in length.
+Jigs and spoons are among the most popular lures bay fishermen use, though cut bait can also be very effective.

-As its name would suggest, pier fishing involves fishing from an elevated pier, in hopes of catching fish that hold close to shore.
-In most areas, many different species of fish can be caught when fishing from a pier, especially when the pier in question extends far from shore.
-Pier fishing is also a wonderful way to introduce children to the sport of fishing or to allow mobility-impaired anglers to experience an enjoyable afternoon fishing on the water.
+As its name would suggest, pier fishing involves fishing from an elevated pier in hopes of catching fish that hold close to shore.
+In most areas, many different fish species can be caught when fishing from a pier, primarily when the pier in question extends far from shore.
+Pier fishing is also an excellent way to introduce children to the sport of fishing or to allow mobility-impaired anglers to experience an enjoyable afternoon fishing on the water.

-Pier fishermen typically favor spinning tackle, with pier fishing rods ranging 7-10 foot in length.
-It is also important to have a net or gaff at the ready, as retrieval when pier fishing can be somewhat tedious.
+Pier fishers typically favor spinning tackle, with pier fishing rods ranging 7-10 feet in length.
+Having a net or gaff at the ready is also essential, as retrieval when pier fishing can be somewhat tedious.

-While many associate saltwater fishing with open water and pounding surf, some of the greatest fishing can actually be found in backwater canals and shallow water flats.
-Many of these inshore fisheries are home to a significant amount of opportunity, for those hoping to catch redfish, tarpon, and flounder.
-While flat fishing can certainly be conducted from the bank, the use of a boat will allow you to cover a far greater expanse of water on any given day.
+While you can find much associate saltwater fishing with open water and pounding surf, some of the most incredible fishing is in backwater canals and shallow water flats.
+Many of these coastal fisheries are home to a significant amount of opportunity for those hoping to catch redfish, tarpon, and flounder.
+While flat fishing can undoubtedly be conducted from the bank, the use of a boat will allow you to cover a far greater expanse of water on any given day.

-When flat fishing, most anglers use gear similar to that which is used when bass fishing in freshwater.
-Medium to heavy action rods are standard, as are spinning and baitcasting reels.
+When flat fishing, most anglers use gear similar to that used when bass fishing in freshwater.
+As are spinning and baitcasting reels, medium to heavy action rods are standard.
 Line weights of 12-15 pounds should be sufficient in most applications when an angler adequately meters their drag.

-When most anglers think of saltwater fishing, deep sea fishing is what often comes to mind.
-Deep sea fishing involves utilizing a boat to reach open water, where reefs, wrecks, and other structures can be fished.
-These open water locations often harbor the largest saltwater species, which are prized for their fighting ability.
-A deep sea boat trip often yields snapper, grouper, amberjack, wahoo, and cobia in considerable numbers.
+When most anglers think of saltwater fishing, deep-sea fishing often comes to mind.
+Deep-sea fishing involves utilizing a boat to reach open water, where you can fish reefs, wrecks, and other structures.
+These open water locations often harbor the largest saltwater species, prized for their fighting ability.
+A deep-sea boat trip often yields considerable numbers of snapper, grouper, amberjack, wahoo, and cobia.

-Much of an angler’s gear selection when deep sea fishing depends upon the species of fish that they plan to pursue.
-Medium to heavy action offshore rods are typically employed, with the use of duty-specific baitcasting reels.
+Much of an angler’s gear selection when deep-sea fishing depends upon the fish species they plan to pursue.
+Medium to heavy action offshore rods are typically employed, using duty-specific baitcasting reels.
 Line selection is also dependent upon the pursuit of the day.
 However, 20-50 pound monofilament is relatively standard.

 Pro Tip: Many anglers begin their saltwater fishing careers by surf fishing or pier fishing.
-Each of these two pursuits requires little in the way of expensive gear and can be enjoyed by anglers of all ages and experience levels.
+These two pursuits require little in the way of expensive gear and can be enjoyed by anglers of all ages and experience levels.

 What You Need to Saltwater Fish

-When planning for your initial saltwater fishing outing, there are several pieces of key gear that you should have at your disposal.
-Each of these items plays a key role in presenting you with the best possible chance at a successful day on the water.
+When planning for your initial saltwater fishing outing, there are several pieces of crucial gear that you should have at your disposal.
+Each of these items plays a vital role in presenting you with the best possible chance at a successful day on the water.